 You’ll be spending a lot of time measuring things like your 1 rep max, making on-the-spot decisions of how many reps to make, and more.
 There isn’t a clear-cut plan that you can use, and there’s a lot of decision making on your part.

-If you know what you’re doing, that can be a positive thing, but for many less experienced jumpers, this might hinder the results, or even be dangerous.
+If you know what you’re doing, that can be a positive thing, but for many less experienced jumpers, this might hinder their results, or even be dangerous.

 - Little to No Info.

-While there are literally dozens of different exercises, the program itself is little more than a few vague statements, an introduction video, and the exercises themselves.
+While there are literally dozens of different exercises in it, the program itself is little more than a few vague statements, an introduction video, and the exercises themselves.
 You will not know why you’re doing what you’re doing, and considering how randomly some of the exercises seem to be arranged, you might have a hard time going through the entire three months.